Anuvid17/Youtube-Sentiment-Analyzer/project/README.md

 # YouTube Sentiment Analyzer

-A web application that analyzes sentiment in YouTube video comments using AI.
+A web application that analyzes sentiment in YouTube video comments.

 ## Prerequisites